cheatiiit/ossprojects/GSoC-Application-2015:-Crowdsourcing-for-Guyana-Deaf-Community-[Chetna Gupta].md

 Looking through Ushahidi Project Video[2], I would start with the approach proposed on the lines of Ushahidi Project where PCV onsite will be able to gather data via GPS device or laptop and record information on each location they determine a deaf occupant.
 This information would be displayed on a web page for PCVs to see and to facilitate the needs of the deaf occupants.
 Their action would be reported back to Peace Corps.

 This solution would then be extended to make the process more user-friendly in the following ways:<br><br>
 _1) Pushing periodic map-notifications when a previously attended occupant might be in need of service again.<br> PCV can set timers for such notifications.
-For example a deaf school might require new sports equipements after an year, PCV in-charge can set the notification accordingly for another PCV to help the occupant after an year.<br><br>_
+For example a deaf school might require new sports equipments after an year, PCV in-charge can set the notification accordingly for another PCV to help the occupant after an year.<br><br>_
 _2) Letting an onsite PCV know about an already registered deaf occupant who might be in need of service._
 _This system can be made more efficient by choosing a PCV nearest to the occupant based on GPS coordinates(Shortest Path) and allocating him/her the job<br><br>_
 _3) A global map can be provided where occupants are marked in different color based on the status of service facilitated to them, example an action completed might be indicated by green while different shades of red might be used to represent action in progress.<br>_